wirrunna/CamillaDSP-Building-a-Config/README.md

 This is where we define the sweep - frequency range, length of sweep and level.

 So with REW running on a PC we have to get the signal to CamillaDSP and routed to the amplifier / speaker.
-Two basic options, an anolog signal into the USB Audio Interface or a digital signal straight to the Raspberry Pi running CamillaDSP.
+Two basic options, an anolog signal out of the headset jack into an anolog input on the USB Audio Interface or a digital signal straight to the Raspberry Pi running CamillaDSP.

 a.
 Analog signal -
 PC Headset out to a splitter then unbalanced to the Motu M4 via a RCA to TRS cable.
 Be sure to turn off all enhanced audio if you use this.